 For audio links the activity areas reflected are the news gathering (ENG), daily sports and similar routine OB, theatres and touring shows, and the major recurring events as already mentioned for video links (including major stage shows, such as Eurovision Song Contest).

-[note] Dré to provide material on economic impact of ESC

 Apparently all such daily or recurring demand usually requires a long term solution to satisfy, however it may be required to a full extent only at a few locations across the nation.

 Estimates of future demand for video links in Table 4 are based on the assumption that digital technology becomes a success, as described in sections 2.5 and 2.7.
 This also implies that the necessary channel raster in the future may be decreased from current typical 20 MHz to 10 MHz for cordless cameras, portable and mobile video links.